 Only a few surgeons in the UK can do this type of reconstruction and you may need to travel to a specialist hospital.

-To remove areas of fat from the breast the surgeon inserts a narrow tube (cannula) into the fat through a tiny cut (incision).
+Surgeons remove fat from other parts of the body, for example, the hip or thighs.
+They do this by inserting a narrow tube (cannula) into the fat through a tiny cut (incision).
 They create suction using a vacuum pump or a large syringe.
-You can have the procedure under local anaesthetic or general anaesthetic.
-You might have fluids through a drip during and immediately after the surgery.

-The scars from this procedure are small and in an area where they can't be seen.
-Sometimes, the skin surface may be irregular in the area of treatment, especially in older people.
+The scars from this procedure are small and often in an area where they can't be seen.

 Some surgeons have reported that injecting fat into the breast seems to reverse some of the side effects of radiotherapy.
 It seems to reduce thickening of the tissue in the radiotherapy area and reduce skin tightness.
 It might also lessen the appearance of blood vessels under the skin (telangiectasia).
 Some small research studies seem to support this finding.

 There are some theories about why the fat reverses these radiotherapy side effects.
-Surgeons think that stem cells in the transplanted fat tissue may stimulate healthy breast tissue to develop in the area.
-Or it may be because fat can create new blood vessels that increase the blood supply in the area.
+Surgeons think that stem cells in the transplanted fat tissue might stimulate healthy breast tissue to develop in the area.
+Or it may be because fat can create new blood vessels that increase the blood supply.

 After reconstruction surgery

 After the surgery you need to do some exercises to get your arm and shoulder moving properly again.
-Your nurse or physiotherapist will show you what to do and explain when to do the exercises.
+Your nurse or physiotherapist will show you what to do and explain when to do them.